Minnesota Legal Marijuana Now! Party: 2021 municipal elections

 Legal Marijuana Now congressional candidate Mickey Moore entered the 2021 Ward 9 Minneapolis City Council race.
 In the nonpartisan municipal election, Moore was endorsed by the Minneapolis Area DFL Senior Caucus, Operation Safety Now, Minneapolis’ firefighters union.
 Other candidates in the race had endorsements including the Minneapolis Democratic Party, Twin Cities Democratic Socialists, Somali Business Association.

 2022 congressional District 1 special election

 Minnesota Legal Marijuana Now Party nominated Richard Reisdorf of Mankato, a disabled American war veteran, to run for United States Representative from Minnesota's 1st congressional district in the August 9, 2022, special election.

 2022 gubernatorial primary

 On August 9, 2022, Minnesota Legal Marijuana Now Party held a gubernatorial primary between James McCaskel and David Sandbeck, and Chris Wright and L.C.
 Converse.
 McCaskel was nominated for Governor of Minnesota by 52 percent of Legal Marijuana Now voters.

 2022 Minnesota state elections

-In 2022, Minnesota Legal Marijuana Now Party nominated substitute teacher and former city clerk Eric Leitzen for Minnesota State Senator from District 26.
+In 2022, Minnesota Legal Marijuana Now!
+Party nominated substitute teacher and former city clerk Eric Leitzen for Minnesota State Senator from District 26.
+In the District 54A race for Minnesota State Representative, Legal Marijuana Now!
+Party nominated Ryan Martin, an automobile mechanic who was the party’s choice for District 55A representative in 2020.

-In the District 54A race for Minnesota State Representative, Legal Marijuana Now Party nominated Ryan Martin, an automobile mechanic who was the party’s nominee for District 55A representative in 2020.
+Legal Marijuana Now! chair Davis was the party's 2022 Minnesota State Auditor nominee.
+To qualify and receive a share of Minnesota's elections funding intended to help regular Minnesotans run for office, Davis met a $6000 fundraising requirement before the summer deadline, reporting all income and expenditures publicly.
+Davis used the $28,000 Minnesota subsidy to print and distribute pro-marijuana legalization campaign fliers door to door, across the state.
+Incumbent Democratic State Auditor Julie Blaha criticized Davis' brochures and website for not only promoting cannabis law reform, but also criticizing Blaha's involvement in a car crash and alleging a Democratic–Farmer–Labor Party coverup of alcohol use contributing to the single-vehicle rollover.
+Blaha would have gotten another $28,000 from the fund in 2022, on top of $56,000 in public money already used by her campaign, had Davis not taken the state payout.
+Davis received 87,386 votes in the November 2022 State Auditor election, falling just short of the 5% threshold to major party status needed for extending Minnesota Legal Marijuana Now!
+Party ballot access through 2026.